 Another options would be taking a direct train from Venice to Rome's Fiumicino Airport (check timetable and book your tickets online!), and from there take a plane to Dubrovnik.
 Choose from Vueling Airlines offering direct flights (from April until the end of October) and Croatia Airlines which fly via Split and Zagreb all-year round.

 Note that there are NO direct ferry connections between these two cities.
-One of the options would be to take a train from Venice to Rome (3 h 40 minutes) and from there catch one of the planes to Dubrovnik (check available flights here).
+If you would like to take a ferry, then one of the options would be taking a train (which is fairly cheap) down the Italian side of the Adriatic to Bari and from there catch JADROLINIJA's overnight ferry to Dubrovnik (find the latest sailing schedule and book online!)

 In addition, you can reach by train port of Ancona (central Italy) and from there catch one of two ferries sailing to Split (which is 200 km north of Dubrovnik).

 Once you reach Split you can easily travel down the coast to Dubrovnik (choose from a high-speed catamaran, one of many buses, a private car transfer or driving a car - travel time is from 3 hours to 4.5 hours depending on the means of transport).